 Letters Testamentary are a certificate issued by the court.
 They certify that a person is authorized to act on behalf of the estate of the decedent.
 The Letters are an official government document.
 Individuals and organizations are legally required to honor the Letters Testamentary and the executor’s authority to act on behalf of the estate.

 In New York, the court that issues Letters Testamentary is the Surrogate’s Court, and the legal representative of the estate is called executor.

 You can only get Letters Testamentary if you are named as the executor in the will of the decedent, and only after the Surrogate’s Court completes the process of verifying the will as being valid and genuine.

 Letters Testamentary authorize the executor to gather the assets of the estate, pay the debts of the estate and disburse the remainder to the beneficiaries of the will, as well as to carry out many other actions on behalf of the estate.

-Here is a redacted image of a letter of testamentary obtained by our law firm:
+Here is a redacted image of the typical Letters Testamentary obtained from the court by our law firm: